Common Prices

 A small coffer of ivory (no more than 500 coins):

-- Heavy armor, like a suit of plate mail.
+- Heavy armor, like a breastplate and helm.

-- A swift racing deer or a powerful war elk.
+- A thoroughbred racing deer or a terrifying war elk.

-- A tiny sailing canoe, only big enough to hold one or two people.
+- A small sailing canoe, big enough to hold four people at most.

 - Passage for a voyage of many months.